lambda-dom/trisagion/docs/readme.md

 ### A. 5.
 3. No free laws.

-Since monofunctors `f` are not fully polymorphic in `ElementOf f`, there are no free theorems available, and equational laws like naturality must be explicitly required.
+Since monofunctors `f` are not fully polymorphic in `ElementOf f`, there are no free theorems available and equational laws like naturality must be explicitly required.

 __Definition__: Let `s` and `t` be two monofunctors with `a ~ ElementOf s ~ ElementOf t`.
 A function `h :: s -> t` is _mononatural_ if for every `f :: a -> a` we have the equality `monomap f . h = h . monomap f`.